jifems/adxsharing/share-your-adx-data.md

 ## Prerequisites

 * Azure Subscription: If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/) before you begin.
-* An Azure SQL Database or Azure SQL Data Warehouse with tables and views that you want to share.
+* An Azure Data Explorer cluster with databases that you want to share.
-* Your data consumer's Azure login e-mail address (using their e-mail alias will not work).
+* Your data consumer's Azure login e-mail address (using their e-mail alias will not work)
-* Permission for the data share to access the data warehouse.
-This can be done through the following steps:
-    1. Set yourself as the Azure Active Directory Admin for the server.
-    1. Connect to the Azure SQL Database/Data Warehouse using Azure Active Directory.
-    1. Use Query Editor (preview) to execute the following script to add the Data Share MSI as a db_owner.
-You must connect using Active Directory and not SQL Server authentication.

-            create user <share_acct_name> from external provider;

-            exec sp_addrolemember db_owner, <share_acct_name>;

-Note that the *<share_acc_name>* is the name of your Data Share Account.
-If you have not created a Data Share account as yet, you can come back to this pre-requisite later.

-* Client IP SQL Server Firewall access: This can be done through the following steps:
-        1. Navigate to *Firewalls and Virtual Networks*
-        1. Click the **on** toggle to allow access to Azure Services.

-Once these pre-requisites are complete, you are ready for sharing data from SQL-based sources.
+* Permission to add role assignment to your Azure Data Explorer resource.
+This permission exists in Owner role.

 ## Sign in to the Azure portal

 Sign in to the [Azure portal](https://portal.azure.com/).

-## Create a Data Share Account
+## Create an Azure Data Share

 Create an Azure Data Share resource in an Azure resource group.